Reopening the Big Sky

 This applies to applications for:

-- Any other forms and documents normally required with the submission
+- Any other form or document normally required with a submission.

-While fingerprint cards will not be required for current submissions, they will be required at a later date.
+While fingerprint cards will not be required for current submissions, they will be required later:

 - ABCD/GCD will follow up with a request once normal operations have resumed.